ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 }
 ```

-In this scenario, `allowanceParams` includes the native token details, the rollup owner's address, and the public client for the parent chain.
+In this scenario, `allowanceParams` includes the native token details, the roll-up owner's address, and the public client for the parent chain.
 Initially, the `createTokenBridgeEnoughCustomFeeTokenAllowance` API checks if the deployer's allowance is sufficient.
-If the allowance is found to be inadequate, the `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` API is called to create the necessary approval transaction.
+If the allowance is inadequate, the `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` API is called to create the necessary approval transaction.

-It is important to note that following the generation of the raw transaction, the deployer must sign and broadcast this transaction to the network to finalize the approval process.
+It is important to note that after generating the raw transaction, the deployer must sign and broadcast it to the network to finalize the approval process.

 ### 2. Token bridge contract deployment{#step-2}

 The deployment of token bridge contracts constitutes the foundational step in establishing a bridge between the parent and child chains.
 This process mirrors the deployment methodology used for orbit chain contracts, where a primary contract, named `RollupCreator`, facilitates the deployment of core contracts.
 In the context of token bridge contracts, the `TokenBridgeCreator` contract assumes a similar pivotal role by orchestrating the deployment across both the parent and child chains.
 Feel free to take a look at the [`TokenBridgeCreator` Solidity code](https://github.com/OffchainLabs/token-bridge-contracts/blob/b3894ecc8b6185b2d505c71c9a7851725f53df15/contracts/tokenbridge/ethereum/L1AtomicTokenBridgeCreator.sol#L4).

-`TokenBridgeCreator` is capable of deploying the token bridge contracts on both the parent and child chains in a single transaction.
-A common query is how it manages to deploy contracts on the child chain from the parent chain directly.
+`TokenBridgeCreator` can deploy the token bridge contracts on both the parent and child chains in a single transaction.
+A common query is how it manages to directly deploy contracts on the child chain from the parent chain.
 The solution lies in using the Retryable Tickets protocol, which facilitates the transmission of the deployment message between the two chains.
 This message, once transmitted, triggers the contract deployment by the Retryable Tickets mechanism.
 For an in-depth understanding, please refer to this [explanation of the Retryable Ticket system](https://docs.arbitrum.io/arbos/l1-to-l2-messaging#retryable-tickets).

 To streamline the deployment process, an API has been integrated into our Orbit SDK, designed to automate the deployment by interacting with the `TokenBridgeCreator` contract.
 The API is `createTokenBridgePrepareTransactionRequest`, which processes the necessary inputs and generates a transaction request tailored for token bridge deployment.
 Below is an illustrative example of how to use this API: